 Non-professional job: Doesn't usually need a degree

-A Level German is required, unless you'll be studying it from beginners' level, in which case you'll need either an AS Level or GCSE in a foreign language.
+For German degree courses, an A Level (or equivalent) in German is normally required.
+Unless you'll be studying it from beginners' level, in which case you'll need either an AS Level or GCSE in a foreign language.

 - German Studies and Computing